xinchentechnote/xinchentechnote/README.md

 - 🔭 Currently working on: [your project or field]
 - 🌱 Currently learning: [topics you're learning]
 - 💬 Ask me about: software testing, automation, backend development
-- 🛠 Tech Stack: Python, Go, JavaScript, Linux, Docker, Git
+- 🛠 Tech Stack: Python, Go, Java, Typescript, Rust

 - ✍️ Blog: [Add your blog if available]
 - 📫 How to reach me: [your email or social handle]